 - PHIL1088–1089 Person and Social Responsibility (PULSE Program) (Fall/Spring: 6 credits) PULSE is primarily open to sophomores.

 - PHIL1090–1091 Perspectives in Western Culture (Perspectives Program) (Fall/Spring: 6 credits).
 This Perspectives course is primarily open to freshmen with one sophomore section offered annually.

 - HONR1101–HONR1103 Western Cultural Tradition I–III (Honors Program) (Fall/Spring: 6 credits)

-- PHIL2281–2282 Philosophy of Human Existence (Fall/Spring: 6 credits)
+- PHIL2281–2282 Philosophy of Human Existence (Fall/Spring: 6 credits; offered intermittently)

-The Perspectives Program at Boston College is a 4-year interdisciplinary program centered upon the great books of the Western intellectual tradition.
+The Perspectives Program at Boston College is a four-year interdisciplinary program centered upon the great books of the Western intellectual tradition.
 It integrates the humanities and natural sciences in order to help students work out for themselves a set of coherent answers to such questions as the following: Who are we?
 Where do we come from?
 Where are we going?
 The Perspectives Program seeks (1) to educate the whole person, (2) to help students develop skills in practical living and critical thinking, and (3) to form students who are intelligent, responsible, reasonable, attentive, and loving.

-Each of the Perspectives courses runs for two semesters, for twelve credits.
+Each of the Perspectives courses runs for two semesters, for 12 credits.
 Each is designed to fulfill the Core requirements of the relevant departments.
 Perspectives I (Perspectives on Western Culture), is normally open only to freshmen; however, at times a sophomore-only section may be offered with limited availability.
-Perspectives II (Modernism and the Arts), Perspectives III (Horizons in the New Social Sciences), and Perspectives IV (New Scientific Visions) may be taken at anytime while a student is enrolled at Boston College.
+Perspectives II (Modernism and the Arts), Perspectives III (Horizons in the New Social Sciences), and Perspectives IV (New Scientific Visions) may be taken at any time while a student is enrolled at Boston College.
 Descriptions of Perspectives II, III, and IV are also listed in the University courses section of the catalog.